BERBARIANKING/HTB_writeups/Machines/Mailing/mailing.md

 ----------------------

-In my second i search we can see that a  /download.php directory exists.
+In my second search we can see that a  /download.php directory exists.

 <img src="images/urlbuster.png" />